To Japanese Page

 Scenery of the streets in Bangkok

-The scenery of the streets of the end or the beginning of the year before dawn in Bangkok.
+The scenery of a street of the end or the beginning of the year before

-The scenery of the streets of the end or the beginning of the year before dawn in Bangkok.
+The scenery of the street of the end or the beginning of the year before

-(The pictures are on the first day of January, before dawn, around 5 o'clock.)
+(The pictures here are on the first day of January, before dawn, around

-Same as "Rama 9 The Sixtieth Anniversary", the streets are decorated with a lot of lights.
-Fantastic, right ? :)
+Same as "Rama 9 The Sixtieth Anniversary", streets are decorated with a lot of lights.
+Fantastic, right ?

 Street 1